psytext/rosettastats/docs/crosstab.md

 # Crosstable

-To compare look at the association between two categorical variables, crosstables can be used.
+To look at the association between two categorical variables, crosstables can be used.
 In this example, a dataset/dataframe called `dat` contains a categorical variable `groupingVariable` and contains a categorical variable `dichotomousVariable`.

 ## SPSS